-Planning for the Second Symposium on "STEM/STEAM for Space" with the motto: "STEM/STEAM for Space for the Leaders of Tomorrow" is underway.
+Planning for the Second Symposium on "STEM/STEAM for Space" with the motto: "STEAM for Space for the Leaders of Tomorrow" is underway for June 2018 in Cambridge, USA.

 Website Study Information update:

 Preparation is under way for a Second Symposium of the Study Group via e-mail, Skype, and teleconferences.